Large-time Behavior for a Cutoff Level-Set Mean Curvature G-equation with Source term: Introduction and Outline of Paper

 \subsection{Motivations}

-From the combustion theory/literature an interesting model arises known as a cutoff G-equation with a shear-flow structure.
+From combustion theory, an interesting model arises: the cutoff G-equation with a shear-flow structure, \cite{curvature in shear flow,markstein1, bifurcations}.
 This model is used to describe the motion of a flame front under some \emph{wind} with the physical restriction that once a region has been burned, it cannot be burned again.
 This behavior is apparent in wild forest fires, for example.
 The flame front propagation can be described by the $(n-1)$-dimensional minimal surface-type equation

 see \cite{bifurcations}.
 We can think of \eqref{cauchy} as the $n$-dimensional non-graph mean curvature flow of the flame propagation with the cutoff function prohibiting non-physical burning of already burned regions.
 Studying the periodic case for the stationary problem corresponds to the ergodic cell problem in homogenization and large-time dynamics theory.
-This model has been studied by the authors of \cite{bifurcations}.
+Finer properties of the solutions to this model have been studied by the authors of \cite{bifurcations}.
 In particular, they have proved the existence of an \emph{effective burning velocity} for a range of flow intensities.
 This is also known as the large-time average.
 In fact, they showed that if the intensity of the shear-flow is greater than a critical value, there is no asymptotic speed for the evolving flame front, and therefore no hope for convergence to an asymptotic profile.
 See Section $1$ of \cite{bifurcations} for the main results regarding this.
 The question whether there is convergence in the suitable range of flow intensities is still open.
 However, this paper can provide a positive result if a source term appears in the equation.
-For more works regarding turbulent combustion as well as a two-player game approach, we refer the reader to \cite{yifeng1, turbulent velocity, game theory}.
+For more works regarding turbulent combustion as well as a two-player game approach, we refer the reader to \cite{yifeng1, turbulent velocity, game theory, Jack Xin}.
+For a periodic homogenization result for this model, see \cite{jiwoong}.
+Lastly, see \cite{simulations} for simulations of front propagations.

 On the other hand, \eqref{cauchy} has motivations arising from crystal growth applications.
-For example, the following birth and spread model was introduced in \cite{asymptotic speed}:
+For example, the following birth and spread model was introduced in \cite{birth and spread} and \cite{asymptotic speed}:

 where we view the unknown $w$ as the height profile of a crystal with deposition being controlled by the source term and horizontal spread of the crystal controlled by the curvature.
 In this model, the source was given by either a characteristic function or Lipschitz function with compact support.
 Under such assumptions, the authors proved the existence of the asymptotic crystal growth speed